Genuine multipartite entanglement detection with imperfect measurements: concept and experiment

+Finally, in SM.~IV we analyse also GME detection with imperfect measurements for other states than the GHZ state; specifically the three-qubit W-state and the four-qubit cluster state~\cite{Briegel_2001}.

+\textit{Experimental apparatus.---} The basic ingredient of experiment is photonic four-partite entangled states.
+As depicted in Fig.~\ref{fig:spoofing} (a), the four-qubit GHZ state is generated by entangling two EPR pairs through the Hong-Ou-Mandel interference on PBS \cite{zhang2015experimental,cao2022experimental} (see SM.
+V for details), where the horizontal (vertical) polarization encodes the logic 0 (1).

+To quantify the deviation of our experimental measurements from idealized ones, we perform a measurement tomography on the projective basis of relevant observables $X$, $Y$ and $Z$ for witnesses.
+This yields fidelities of $\mathcal{F}_X=99.94\pm0.002\%$, $\mathcal{F}_Y=99.77\pm0.005\%$ and $\mathcal{F}_Z=99.97\pm0.002\%$ respectively.
+All photons adopt identical measurement configurations.
+We note that the imprecision parameters alternatively can be estimated from simulating the systematic errors of the experiment.
+In SM.
+VI we perform such an analysis and find results consistent with the above measured values.

-We have seen that imperfect measurements when used in a standard entanglement witness can lead to false positives.
-We begin with demonstrating this by preparing a state of four qubits which only features genuine entanglement between three of the qubits, and then we use small misalignments to achieve a false violation of the standard Mermin witness for four-qubit GME.
-To this end, we set out to prepare the state in Eq.~\eqref{optstateMermin} (See Method for details of state preparation.)
-Then, we artificially introduce a systematic misalignment to our measurements realising observables of the form $\widetilde{X}=qX+\sqrt{1-q^2}Y$ and $\widetilde{Y}=qY+\sqrt{1-q^2}X$, where $q=1-2\varepsilon$, instead of $X$ and $Y$.
+\textit{False positives from small alignment errors.---} We demonstrate the impact of small systematic errors on the measurement by showing false positives for the standard Mermin witness for the GME of four qubits.
+Our false positives are based on preparing the state \eqref{eq:tripartite entanglement} which only has three genuinely entangled qubits.
+As seen in Fig. \ref{fig:spoofing}, it can be realized by removing the entanglement of the second source with an additional PBS, followed by local unitaries to embed the desired phase (see SM for details of state preparation).
+Then, we artificially introduce a systematic misalignment to our measurements observables of the form $\widetilde{X}=qX+\sqrt{1-q^2}Y$ and $\widetilde{Y}=qY+\sqrt{1-q^2}X$, where $q=1-2\varepsilon$, instead of $X$ and $Y$.
 The optimal strategy for creating a false positive requires us to apply the misaligned observables $\widetilde{X}$ and $ \widetilde{Y}$ on the first qubit, while performing the exact observables, $X$ and $Y$, on the other three respective qubits.
-For simplicity, we will assume that all of of our measurements ($X$, $Y$, $\widetilde{X}$, and $\widetilde{Y}$ ) are the target measurements.
-This is a reasonable assumption, as we will first study a regime wherein we introduce errors on $\widetilde{X}$ and $\widetilde{Y}$ which are larger than the error in our nominal measurements of $X$ and $Y$ (which have fidelities above $99.7\%$, discussed above).
+For simplicity, we will assume that all of of our measurements ($X$, $Y$, $\widetilde{X}$, and $\widetilde{Y}$) are the target measurements.
+This is a reasonable assumption, as we will first study a regime wherein the introduced errors on $\widetilde{X}$ and $\widetilde{Y}$ are much larger than errors in nominal measurements of $X$ and $Y$ (which have fidelities above $99.7\%$, discussed above).